jtlap/nt2/doc/source/core/timing/second_timer.rst

 Description
 ^^^^^^^^^^^
-:ref:`class_second_timer` is a RAII-based timing class that performs safe timing in a given code block and prevent the misuse of the :ref:`timing_function_tic`/ :ref:`timing_function_toc` function pair.
+:ref:`class_second_timer` is a RAII-based timing class that performs safe timing in a given code block and prevents the misuse of the :ref:`timing_function_tic`/ :ref:`timing_function_toc` function pair.

 Header File